EnterpriseTrainingCenter/Windows-Server/Instructions/Practices/Install-app-compatibility-feature-on-demand.md

 ### Task

-On VN1-SRV5, install the application compatibility feature and Internet Explorer 11 and verify the functionality.
+On VN1-SRV5, install the application compatibility feature and verify the functionality.

 ### Instructions